michaldufek/kurz/README.md

-Running locally (it will use https://dev.analyticalplatform.com for API calls): npm install npm run dev
+Running locally (it will use https://dev.analyticalplatform.com for API calls):
+- npm config set '@bit:registry' https://node.bit.dev
+- npm install
+- npm run dev

 Running in docker (https://vuejs.org/v2/cookbook/dockerize-vuejs-app.html):
 - api url for production will be from localhost (for development it will be https://dev.analyticalplatform.com)